mettke/ssl-cert-authority/examples/nginx-local/README.md

 # Example: nginx + htpasswd

-This Example shows how to use sca with nginx and ldap using docker.
+This Example shows how to use sca with nginx and htpasswd using docker.

 ## Prepare setup